-F. Summary Judgment Motions.
+G. Summary Judgment Motions

 - i.
-Absent good cause, the Court will not ordinarily have summary judgment practice in a non-jury case. - ii.
+If the parties contemplate filing summary judgment motion(s), they shall first confer and jointly propose a briefing schedule for such motion(s) in a letter to the Court.
+Where cross-motions are anticipated, to avoid redundancy, the parties should propose a briefing schedule with deadlines for: (1) one party to file the initial motion; (2) the other party to file a cross-motion, with a single, consolidated memorandum of law supporting the cross-motion and opposing the initial motion; (3) the first party to file a single, consolidated memorandum of law replying in support of the initial motion and opposing the cross-motion; and (4) the cross-moving party to file a reply in support of the cross-motion. - ii.
 With respect to any deposition that is supplied, whether in whole or in part, in connection with a summary judgment motion, the index to the deposition should be included if it is available. - iii.
 The parties should provide the Court with an electronic, text-searchable copy of any hearing or deposition transcript, or portion thereof, on which the parties rely, if such a copy is available, unless doing so would be unduly burdensome. - iv.
 Memoranda of law should include sections discussing the relevant background and facts.
-Parties should not merely incorporate by reference their Local Rule 56.1 Statements or Counterstatements. - v.
-If both sides intend to file summary judgment motions, the parties should confer and propose (by letter-motion or orally at a conference) a briefing structure, schedule, and page limits.
-To avoid redundancy, the Court will, in most instances, set a briefing schedule with deadlines for: (1) one party to file the initial motion; (2) the other party to file a cross-motion, with a single, consolidated memorandum of law supporting the cross-motion and opposing the initial motion; (3) the first party to file a single, consolidated memorandum of the initial motion and opposing the cross-motion; and (4) the cross-moving party to file a reply in support of the cross-motion. - G. Preliminary Injunction Motions.
-The Court generally follows the procedure for the conduct of non-jury trials described in Paragraph 6(E) below. - H. Motions to Exclude Testimony of Experts.
+Parties should not merely incorporate by reference their Local Civil Rule 56.1 Statements or Counterstatements. - v.
+The parties are directed to review Local Civil Rule 56.1, including its requirements that a party's statement of material facts be "short," "concise," and contain only facts as to which "there is no genuine issue to be tried."
+The Court strongly encourages parties to confer and file a joint statement of undisputed material facts.
+Excessively voluminous or otherwise improper Rule 56.1 statements will be stricken and the parties will be directed to refile proper statements. - H. Preliminary Injunction Motions.
+The Court generally follows the procedure for the conduct of non-jury trials described in paragraph 5(E) below. - Motions to Exclude Testimony of Experts.
 Unless the Court orders otherwise, motions to exclude the testimony of experts, pursuant to Rules 702-705 of the Federal Rules of Evidence and Daubert v.
 Merrell Dow Pharmaceuticals, Inc., 509 U.S. 579 (1993), and its progeny, must be made by the deadline for dispositive motions and should not be treated as motions in limine.
-Absent leave of the Court, the moving party must file a single motion and single, consolidated memorandum of law, consistent with Paragraph 4(C) above, even when seeking to exclude the testimony of multiple experts.
+Absent leave of the Court, the moving party must file a single motion and single, consolidated memorandum of law, consistent with paragraph 4(C) above, even when seeking to exclude the testimony of multiple experts.

-I. Default Judgment Motions.
+J. Default Judgment Motions.
 If a party fails to respond to a claim, the party asserting the claim should promptly move for entry of default judgment if appropriate.
 If a failure to answer is the basis for the default, the party seeking a default judgment must begin by seeking a Clerk's Certificate of Default pursuant to Local Civil Rule 55.1.
 Only after obtaining a Clerk's Certificate of Default should the party proceed to filing a motion for default judgment on ECF pursuant to Federal Rule of Civil Procedure 55(b)(2) and Local Civil Rule 55.2.
 (Counsel should therefore seek and obtain a Clerk's Certificate of Default well in advance of any Court-imposed deadline to move for default judgment.)